fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-2/cs424-fall-2022-project-2.md

 #### Task 3: Interaction techniques

 Create at least one *interactive* and *linked* juxtaposed visualization using faceting, following the steps shown in class.
 Your visualization must be interactive -- for example, if selecting / brushing one (or multiple) data points, the other plots that compose the visualization should be updated, highlighting the appropriate *linked* data points.
-It is up to you to decide and justify the use of one interaction mechanism (i.e., manipulating the data, manipulating the visual mapping, manipulating the view).
+It is up to you to decide and justify the use of one interaction mechanism (i.e., manipulating the data, manipulating the visual mapping, manipulating the view) and method (i.e., aggregation, filtering, change mapping, selection, navigation, spatial arrangement).

 Here is an *example* of interaction between three linked scatterplots: